What Is The Angle System For Branding?

 As previously shown at the top of this page, here again are the symbols used in the angle brand system.
 The numbers shown (1, 2, 3, etc.) are NOT part of the system; only the double bars and right angle symbols are used.
 We put the numbers next to each symbol so you can easily see which number each symbol represents.

 The angle system is commonly used to brand both cattle and horses.
 When branding horses, the horse's year of birth is often shown by using the last 2 digits of the year the horse was born, stacked on top of each other.
 The numbers following the year of birth are a unique number series used to identify an individual horse.

 For example, this brand:

 The "02" is the year the horse was born.
 The "9 8 5 6 7 4" is a unique number assigned to a particular horse.

-A bar is also placed under all or part of the numbers after the year.
-The bar underneath the numbers acts as a guideline indicating where the actual bottom of each character is.
-This "true bottom" guideline can be helpful when reading brands on horses whose necks have arched or dipped due to the horse gaining weight, losing weight, aging, etc., since they were branded.
+A bar is also placed under all or part of the numbers after the year of birth.
+The bar acts as a guideline indicating where the actual bottom of each character is.
+This "true bottom" guideline can be helpful when reading brands on horses whose necks have arched or dipped due to the horse gaining weight, losing weight, aging, etc., since the time they were branded.

 An example of a BLM freeze brand:

 Photo of an actual BLM freeze brand.
 The last character on this brand is difficult to read.
 Trimming the hairs can sometimes make difficult-to-read characters easier to understand.